mahfuz225bd/web-dev-assignment/README.md

 # Project Assignment for Web Development (66643)
 We the student of 4th semester, 2nd shift, group b, made this project for final exam of Web Development (66643).

+## Todos
+- Complete the Shopping Cart
+- Complete the Checkout Form

 ### Participants
 Member of Development Group-C
 - Md.
 Sultan Al Mahfuz - 457214